uwePhillPhelps/IAP-2024/Tutorials/Part 1/4 - Flow Control.md

 ## Exercise 1: Selective monophonic synth

-Reload your solution to exercise 3 from practical 3.
+Reload your solution to the final exercise of practical 3.
 Ensure that you use both the `IAP.h` and `IAP.cpp` files.

 **If you have not yet completed practical 3, please ensure you do.**

-Modify your monophonic synthesiser *with an if statement* such that an oscillator is played only when the note is above 60.
+Modify your monophonic synthesiser *with an if statement* such that sound is produced only when the note is **above 60**.

 ## What else?